-"Talking about 'getting tough on crime' may be politically expedient, but when it comes to drug issues, clearly the rhetoric isn't backed up by reason," concluded Csete.
-"What Canada needs now is a sensible approach to drug policy - a smart one based on solid scientific evidence, sound public health principles and respect for human rights."
+"Talking about 'getting tough on crime' may be politically expedient, but when it comes to drug issues, the rhetoric isn't backed up by reason," concluded Elliott.
+"What Canada needs now is a sensible approach to drug policy - a smart one based on solid scientific evidence, sound public-health principles and respect for human rights."

-The policy paper, entitled "Mandatory Minimum Sentences for Drug Offences: Why Everyone Loses," is available at www.aidslaw.ca, along with a backgrounder answering frequently asked questions.
+A myths-vs.-reality backgrounder and a briefing paper entitled "Mandatory Minimum Sentences for Drug Offences: Why Everyone Loses" are available at www.aidslaw.ca.